 architectural text on "A preliminary study regarding the constructions

 of the protective roofing and the tumulus restoration of the Vergina

 ZALLEN, DR. RICHARD (1937-).
 PAPERS, 1946-2009.
 Professor of physics at Virginia Tech and former researcher at Xerox.
 Information on Xerox research, professional correspondence; lecture notes and class materials; drafts of published works; materials concerning trips, sabbaticals, and conferences; and illustrative figures.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-069.